VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ## Sorting

-By default VictoriaLogs sorts the returned results by [`_time` field](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#time-field) if their total size doesn't exceed `-select.maxSortBufferSize` command-line value (by default it is set to 1MB).
-Otherwise sorting is skipped because of performance reasons.
+By default VictoriaLogs doesn't sort the returned results because of performance reasons.
 Use [`sort` pipe](#sort-pipe) for sorting the results.

 ## Limiters